FelixOnline/v2/content/articles/2015-11-20-top-three-sports-films-that-arent-rocky.md

 subtitle: >
   We continue our selection of unappreciated gems with three alternative sports films
 date: "2015-11-20 14:01:48 +0000"

 # Attributes from Felix Online V1
 id: "5766"
 old_path: /film/5766/top-three-sports-films-that-arent-rocky
 aliases:
  - /film/5766/top-three-sports-films-that-arent-rocky
+imported: true
+comments:
+ - I really LOVE Mickey Rourke so many peploe are wondering whybut I don t no whyI just do it and I m looking forward to the end of february when this movie arrives in germany I NEED to watch this film I m shure Mickey does a great work in this movie Snowy greetings from germany geissleinExceptionally user pleasant website Great info readily available on couple of clickspokemongo httppeoplespacecomblogspost57

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ff712

+# Homepage control params
 headline: true
 featured: true